Sovereign (British coin): Bullion and collectors coin (1979–present)

-Following the death of Elizabeth II in September 2022, the Royal Mint announced the issue of sovereigns showing the new king, Charles III on the obverse, and with a depiction of the Royal Arms by Clark, chosen in memory of Elizabeth and her long reign.
+Following the death of Elizabeth II in September 2022, the Royal Mint announced the issue of sovereigns showing the new king, Charles III, on the obverse, and with a depiction of the Royal Arms by Clark, chosen in memory of Elizabeth and her long reign.
 When they began accepting orders on 15 November, there was such demand that visitors to the Mint's website were placed in virtual queues.
+For the Coronation of Charles III in May 2023, the Royal Mint issued sovereigns showing a crowned bust of the king, with the Pistrucci reverse.
+Both the crowned bust and the uncrowned one first issued in 2022 were designed by Martin Jennings.
+For 2024, Jennings' uncrowned portrait of Charles was paired with Pistrucci's reverse on each of the five sovereign denominations struck in proof, from the quarter sovereign to the five-pound piece.